Participate in our research

 Child looking at book that has a picture of a fox who has lost his socks.

-Participants Needed for Brain Research
+Participants Aged 5-35 Needed for Brain Research

 The KU BRAIN Lab is seeking research participants ages 5-35.
 The purpose of the study is to understand brain development and how it relates to thinking, movement abilities, and sensory processing.